timmorrisdev/south-coast-sup/README.md

 ### Business Goals

 - Immediate
-    1. To create a paddlebaord community and provide information.
+    1. To create a paddle-baord community and provide information.
     2. To gain subscriptions to the newsletter.
     3. To attract people to take part in organised events, both paid and free.

 - Future goals
-    1. To gain sponsorship  from local business and paddleboard brands.
+    1. To gain sponsorship  from local business and paddle-board brands.
     2. To drive up social media followers and engagement to both build the club visibility and attract partnerships with brands.

 ### Design